Make your customer journey contactless and still delightful

 Credit card chips and taps

 Mobile cash payment apps

-Finally, I have used more pickup services lately and noticed with social distancing purchases left alphabetically makes the process clearer and smoother for these self-service customers.
+Finally, I have used more pickup services lately and noticed social distancing purchases left alphabetically to make the process clearer and smoother for these self-service customers.
 Similarly, displaying order numbers in plain view and with large print on a receipt can help those waiting to understand if they are early or not.
 For drive-up pickup services like for groceries, mobile check-ins that auto-populate order numbers can be a time saver operationally and improve customer satisfaction.

 Large print receipts

 As you begin to adapt your customer journeys to meet the new demands of social distancing and minimization of human contact, you will begin to find out the collecting metrics for analysis can actually become easier than your more traditional off-line approaches.
 Basically, with many contactless solutions, you have added digital touchpoints to your off-line service.
 In my projects for VIEWN, we break these tactics down to the micro-moment level to inform the customer's experience.
 Collecting and measuring data at the micro-moment level is building customer journey analytics.

 These digital touchpoints collected and then analyzed unlock insights on who your customers are.
 Insights can give you the much-needed visibility to how customers now prefer to do business with you and why specifically make customers so loyal to your offering.
 Start with which of these new tactics are working and by how much.
 By measuring, you can improve personalization in the right direction.

 Many of these contactless and digital solutions are opportunities to capture, learn, and iterate.

 Even if it requires the use of multiple different applications to deliver these solutions end-to-end, marketers should focus on delivering the customer experience because the technology is moving so the data can be shared and integrated.
 The point of a customer data platform is to gather the information together to see the full customer journey and analyze it.